 The slides are marked with four levels: easy, difficult, very difficult, and extreme.
 Once you leave the building, you can head to the right, where you can pick a tube and go up with one of the mechanical lifts (where you sit on a moving tube and carrying your own tube upstairs).
 Once you are up at the central area, you can choose if to continue going up with another mechanical lift towards a restaurant, avalanche slides, tornado slides or snow rafting slides, or to stay and slide down at the regular slides.
 You can also reach the Everest and Himalaya once you are up but these can be reached from different mechanical lifts.

 The tornado is a big round tube where you slide with other people, same for the snow rafting.
 Better stay at the middle/end of the rafting tube to avoid strong movements (if you have young kids).
 Once you are down, help to bring the tube (tornado or raft) to its mechanical lift.

-The kids area (regular slides, no tubing) were located near the skating area, at the bottom of the central area.
+The kid’s area (regular slides, no tubing) were located near the ice skating arena, at the bottom of the central area.

 We left the extreme tubing, Everest and Himalaya, for another time, probably will come back again once the kids are a bit older to try these with them!